 In the wild, trilliums are planted by ants that take the seeds back to their nests.
 From seed to flower takes 15 years!

-There are plant warriors who are cultivating trillium, and being a decent human being you can purchase from them if you wish to use it medicinally.
+There are plant warriors who are cultivating trillium, and you can purchase from them if you wish to use it medicinally.
 Or you could take on the task yourself.
 Check out the book Planting the Future for farther instructions.
 Trillium does especially well in maple forests here, so I would think locals who might take on this endeavor would have much luck.

 Do not use it while pregnant.